bittrance/bittrance.github.io/content/posts/vpnless-access-to-azure-private-vnet.md

 ### Testing the relay

 We can now use Docker to establish a connection with the Hybrid connection and thence onto the target service.
-This example binds port 443 (https) on the local machine and forwards it to the echo server:
+This example binds port 8080 on the local machine and forwards it to the echo server:

 ```bash
 docker run -p 127.0.0.1:8080:8080 --rm -it bittrance/azbridge \